ultimate271/notes/book/Dragon/The Dragon and the King.md

 those had felt before.
 After another long silence, the people, still uneasy, remained silent.

+## After the people do not answer, the dragon asks again with more authority
 At that, the dragon blew great flames from his belly, and out his mouth, and into the sky as if blowing flames that could reach beyond the clouds and even to the sun.
 From this breath, echoed his forceful voice again.

 "Well?"

+## The leader of the people there answers the dragon
 At this, one of the people, indeed, the one that slew the calf that began the flames, rose and spoke, unsure of his words and confidence of the previous ritual, but still trying to muster in himself something appropiate to say.